deepanshs/mrsimulator/docs/configuring_simulator.rst

 .. figure:: _images/example_integration_volume_1.*
     :figclass: figure-polaroid

+    An example of an incomplete lineshape integration, lineshape simulation resulting from the frequency contributions evaluated over the positive octant.

 Clearly, the above spectrum is incorrect.
 To fix this, set the integration volume to `hemisphere` and re-simulate.